7 Coffee Alternatives for Energy That Actually Work

 Similar to green tea, matcha tea has antioxidant effects and can speed up our metabolism.
 Unlike traditional green tea, matcha tea is made using whole tea tree leaves that are shaded shortly before harvest.
 This results in a more intense production of chlorophyll and antioxidants.
 The leaves are then dried and ground into powder.
 In both traditional green tea and matcha, the leaves are not fermented and thus do not oxidise.

-Organic Japan Matcha
+Organic Japanese Matcha

 4. Guarana